LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Hotels

 We will not book accommodation for participants.
-Conference attendees are free to choose from a variety of hotels or motels located close to the conference venue.
+Conference attendees are free to choose from a variety of hotels or motels located close to the conference venue, many of which are located on the N Mathilda Ave in Sunnyvale.
 Facilities commonly used by SETI visitors include:

 * [Sonesta ES Suites Sunnyvale – 900 Hamlin Ct, Sunnyvale, CA 94089](https://www.sonesta.com/sonesta-es-suites/ca/sunnyvale/sonesta-es-suites-sunnyvale)

-SETI institute has a negotiate rate with Sonesta, currently at $169 + tax/fees for a single suite and $199 for a double suite.
+SETI institute has a negotiated rate with Sonesta, currently at $169 + tax/fees for a single suite and $199 for a double suite.
 Participants will receive a booking code upon request.

 * [Larkspur Landing Sunnyvale – 748 N Mathilda Ave, Sunnyvale, CA, 94086](https://www.hotelzico.com/?utm_source=google&utm_medium=organic&utm_campaign=business_listing)

 Rates start at $195 + tax/fees for a single queen bed studio.
-Larkspur offers local shuttle (reservation required, based on availability).

 * [Hotel Zico – 200 E El Camino Real, Mountain View, CA, 94040](https://www.larkspurhotels.com/sunnyvale?utm_source=google-gbp&utm_medium=organic&utm_campaign=gbp)